Farah237/SDET2024-TechnnicalTask/README.md

-# SDET Technical Task Test Plan

-## 1. Testing an onlinwe webstore using NightwatchJS
+# Testing an online webstore using NightwatchJS

 ### a.
 Contact Us Page Tests